Skip to main content

 </property>

-In conf/local/hive3/hive-site.xml, the following configuration keys specify the resource to be allocated to a Map Task, a Reduce Task, or a ContainerWorker.
-By default, we allocate 2GB and a single core to a Map Task, a Reduce Task, and a ContainerWorker.
+In hive-site.xml, the following configuration keys specify the resource to be allocated to a Map Task, a Reduce Task, or a ContainerWorker.
+In our example, we allocate 2GB and a single core to a Map Task, a Reduce Task, and a ContainerWorker.

 <property>